 If the market value of the employer’s stock is above the exercise price, then the ISOs have a positive value.
 The employee could theoretically exercise the option in order to buy the stock, then sell the stock and pocket the difference.

-The date that your employer officially “grants” you the ISOs is known as the grant date, and is an important date to know for tax purposes, which I’ll explain in more detail below.
+The grant date is the date that your employer officially “grants” you the ISOs.
+It is an important date to know for tax purposes, which I’ll explain in more detail below.

 Even if you’re granted options, you may not be able to do anything with them until they have vested.
 Vesting is when the rights to the options transfer to you and you can now act on them if you want to.
 Options can vest all at once or in chunks over time.
 The vesting schedule will outline how your options vest.